xwmx/bindle/Readme.md

 The basic idea is that you can add dotfiles and user scripts to the `~/.dots` respository so they can be versioned, and symbolic links are created in their original locations pointing to the versioned files.

 The `dots` command automates much of this by automatically moving, linking, and listing the files you want to version, and it also provides shortcuts for some git operations.
-Additionally, `dots` can help version and run local configuration scripts that you might want to create, like a script for installing local programs with your package manager or a script for setting preferences.
+Additionally, `dots` can help version and run local configuration scripts that you might want to create, like a script for installing local programs with package managers or scripts for setting preferences.

 ### Installation